Medically Reviewed by Philina Yee, M.D.

 At-Home Glaucoma Treatments

 There are plenty of things you can do at home to help address your glaucoma.
-You can use your eye drops, for example, and you can contact your doctor with questions.
-Unfortunately, there are no DIY treatments that can cure the disorder.
+You can use your eye drops, for example.
+Unfortunately, there are no DIY or ‘at-home’ treatments that can cure glaucoma.

 Exercise could be helpful as you work on your glaucoma.
 The Glaucoma Research Foundation says, for example, that people walking briskly four times per week for 40 minutes per session reduced eye pressure enough to eliminate the need for one type of medication.